SCUBA NETWORK STAFF

 IDC Staff Instructor, Instructor Trainer

-Dan is an IDC Staff Instructor, Technical, Scientific and Public Safety Dive Instructor with PADI and SDI-TDI-ERDI he is also a Red Cross, DAN, and EFR, Instructor Trainer.
+Dan is an IDC Staff Instructor, Technical, Scientific and Public Safety Dive Instructor with PADI, NAUI, and SDI-TDI-ERDI he is also a Red Cross, DAN, and EFR, Instructor Trainer.
 Dan works with several local Fire & Rescue teams as their Public Safety Diver Training officer.

 Dan is wreck penetration, full cave and trimix certified and has been diving since 1996.
 He has done work as a Scientific Diver, in Maritime Archaeology and with GIRT and teaches scientific and archaeology specialty diving.
 He loves local diving and has been as deep as 330 fsw diving the wrecks of the deep Atlantic like the Andrea Doria and 280 ffw in the beautiful caves of Florida.